Will My FEHB Plan Pay for That?

 Most plans limit reimbursement for most of the following services.
 Current employees can cover any of them through a Flexible Spending Account.

 - Dental care—Only some plans cover dental care.
 We indicate which health insurance plans pay for routine and accidental dental expenses and show the better benefits with a "Yes."
 Our Guide provides dollar ratings of these plans along with the FEDVIP dental plans.
 The FEDVIP plans charge a premium but offer stronger benefits.
-Nonetheless, our ratings show that for most people joining an FEHB plan with modest dental benefits is a low-cost option.
+Nonetheless, our ratings show that for most people joining an FEHB plan with modest dental benefits, and no extra premium, is a low-cost option for routine care.

 - Vision care—All plans pay for medically necessary care of your eyes, such as cataract surgery.
 Some national plans pay much of the cost for eyeglasses or contact lenses through discounts at some retail chains.
 A few pay for examinations to determine the prescription you need.
 Among HMOs, many pay just for an "Exam," and some for most of the cost of glasses or contact lenses ("Yes" in our Guide).
 You may want to join one of the FEDVIP vision plans but a combination of prudent shopping and a Flexible Spending Account will often match the value of the standalone plans.

 - Chiropractic services—Most plans reimburse some chiropractic services.
 The medical establishment has traditionally viewed chiropractors unfavorably because chiropractors are not trained as medical doctors.
 However, chiropractic services have been proven useful in treating some muscle, back, and joint problems.
 We use the label Yes for plans that pay for 20 or more visits at a cost of no more than $20 a visit.